 Oral contraceptives and their healing rebound effect.
 OK for conceiving a child, or What is the withdrawal effect?
 Rebound effect from a medical point of view

 Any planning woman wants to get pregnant as soon as possible, ideally on the first try, that is, in the next cycle.
-The majority mentally sets certain dates for the desired conception, and if pregnancy does not occur during this period, unpleasant thoughts about possible problems and even infertility creep in.
-In search of answers to your questions, you can turn to friends who have gone through something similar, to Internet forums, doctors and specialized literature.
-Often from various sources there is information about the mysterious and healing rebound effect that drugs from the group of hormonal oral contraceptives have.
+Most people mentally set certain dates for the desired conception, and if pregnancy does not occur during this period, unpleasant thoughts creep in about possible problems and even infertility.
+In search of answers to your questions, you can turn to friends who have gone through something similar, to online forums, doctors and specialized literature.
+There is often information from various sources about the mysterious and healing rebound effect that drugs from the group of hormonal oral contraceptives have.

 Does the rebound effect promote conception?:

-The rebound effect is essentially a withdrawal effect, that is, the reaction of the female body to the abrupt withdrawal of the drug.
-While a woman is taking the medicine, her hormonal background is under the control of the medicine, the function of the ovaries and the hypothalamic-pituitary system is turned off.
-After the cessation of the entry into the body of the medicinal substance, ovulation occurs and, as a result, pregnancy.
+The rebound effect is essentially a withdrawal effect, that is, the female body’s reaction to abrupt withdrawal of the drug.
+While a woman is taking the medicine, her hormonal levels are under the control of the medicine, the function of the ovaries and the hypothalamic-pituitary system is turned off.
+After the cessation of intake of the drug into the body, ovulation occurs and, as a consequence, pregnancy.

-Counting on the subsequent rebound effect, doctors prescribe the drugs "Yarina", "Janine", "Jess", "Marvelon" and others.
-As soon as the drug is discontinued, in most women, the work of the pituitary and hypothalamus resumes, under the influence of a natural burst of hormones, the ovaries are activated.
-There is a natural stimulation of ovulation.
+Counting on the subsequent rebound effect, doctors prescribe the drugs “Yarina”, “Janine”, “Jess”, “Marvelon” and others.
+As soon as the drug is discontinued, in most women the work of the pituitary gland and hypothalamus resumes, and the ovaries are activated under the influence of a natural surge of hormones.
+Natural stimulation of ovulation occurs.
 Thus, the rebound effect will be useful primarily for those women who suffer from endocrine infertility.

-Couples need several months or even a year to conceive a child.
-Therefore, the appointment of oral contraceptives with the expectation of a rebound effect is justified only when the period of active planning exceeds a year.
+It takes couples months or even a year to conceive a child.
+Therefore, the prescription of oral contraceptives with the expectation of a rebound effect is justified only when the period of active planning exceeds a year.

-Before treating infertility with this method, you need to be sure of your husband's fertility.
-Therefore, the delivery of a spermogram is one of the mandatory examinations that are included in the set of tests for infertility.
-Well, in the meantime, a forced break has formed in the planning business, use this time to the maximum - go through fluorography, do physiotherapy, treat existing diseases, including infections.
+Before treating infertility with this method, you need to be sure of your husband’s fertility.
+Therefore, taking a spermogram is one of the mandatory examinations that are included in the set of tests for infertility.
+Well, in the meantime, there is a forced break in planning, make the most of this time - undergo fluorography, do physical therapy, treat existing diseases, including infections.

-The doctor should warn that oral contraceptives have the exact opposite effect on some women.
-Instead of activating the reproductive system, you can get its inhibition for several months.
+The doctor should warn that for some women, taking oral contraceptives has a completely opposite effect.
+Instead of activating the reproductive system, you can get it inhibited for several months.
 This is rare, but it does happen.

-How to choose a drug to get a rebound effect?:
+How to choose a drug to obtain a rebound effect?:

-To achieve a rebound effect, doctors usually prescribe hormonal oral contraceptives of the second and third generation.
+To achieve a rebound effect, doctors usually prescribe second and third generation hormonal oral contraceptives.
 Their reception continues for 3 months.
 It is also possible to prescribe third-generation drugs in combination with steroids.
 This course of treatment lasts 5-6 months.
-Do not take Diane-35 if you expect a withdrawal effect.
+You should not take Diane-35 if you expect withdrawal effects.

-To achieve activation of the female reproductive system after discontinuation of the drug, analogues of the luteinizing releasing hormone can be used.
-The difficulties of such tactics are due to the practical inaccessibility of drugs in this group - their small assortment and high price.
+To achieve activation of the woman’s reproductive system after discontinuation of the drug, analogues of luteinizing hormone-releasing hormone can be used.
+The difficulties of such tactics are due to the practical inaccessibility of drugs in this group - their small range and high price.

-Which of the combined oral contraceptives (COCs) to choose depends on a number of factors - body weight, age of the patient, estrogen level, the presence of benign formations in the uterus and / or mammary glands, indications of diabetes mellitus, bleeding disorders and other problems.
+Which combined oral contraceptive (COC) to choose depends on a number of factors - body weight, age of the patient, estrogen level, the presence of benign formations in the uterus and/or mammary glands, indications of diabetes mellitus, bleeding disorders and other problems.

-Gestagen contraceptives are suitable for those women who are overweight, have fibroids or fibroadenomas, as well as elevated estrogen levels.
-With low body weight or too painful periods, it is better to use combined preparations.
+Progestin contraceptives are suitable for those women who are overweight, have fibroids or fibroadenoma, and have elevated estrogen levels.
+For low body weight or too painful periods, it is better to use combination drugs.

-The doctor must be responsible in choosing an oral contraceptive for the treatment of infertility.
-If your gynecologist advises “to drink any hormonal contraceptive”, do not count on the positive effect of treatment from such a “specialist.
+The doctor must be responsible when choosing an oral contraceptive for the treatment of infertility.
+If your gynecologist advises you to “take any hormonal contraceptive,” do not count on the positive effect of treatment from such a “specialist.”
 It is also dangerous to prescribe COCs to yourself in order to achieve a rebound effect.
-Due to the wrong choice of drug, an already disturbed hormonal background will aggravate the condition.
+Due to the wrong choice of drug, the already disturbed hormonal levels will aggravate the condition.

 Who should not take COCs to achieve a rebound effect?:

-In some cases, taking oral contraceptives to treat infertility is not indicated:
+In some cases, taking oral contraceptives for the treatment of infertility is not indicated:

 - the period of active pregnancy planning is less than 1 year;

-- violations of the blood-clotting system: thrombosis, thrombophilia, and so on;
+- disorders of the blood clotting system: thrombosis, thrombophilia, and so on;

 - severe pathology of the heart and blood vessels;